ninjisy/ninjisy/README.md

 I'm also a PF-DID system, and I like to play Ponytown just to live vicariously through my introjections.

-✦ Call me Nin, Ninji, or skin name
+> ✦ Call me Nin, Ninji, or skin name

-✦ They/Them, Xe/Xer, She/Her or Shx/Hxr (Or pronouns in skin name)
+> ✦ They/Them, Xe/Xer, She/Her or Shx/Hxr (Or pronouns in skin name)

-✦ Feminine > neutral language
+> ✦ Feminine > neutral language

-✦ Fine with touch, boops, hugs, crowns, whatever, unless skin name has TD in it
+> ✦ Fine with touch, boops, hugs, crowns, whatever, unless skin name has TD in it

-✦ Our littles play Ponytown.
+> ✦ Our littles play Ponytown.
 If this bothers you, too bad!

+> ✦ Truly do not give one iota about 'doubles', feel free to say hi!

-✦ Interaction, chat, roleplay, etc. friendly.
+> ✦ Interaction, chat, roleplay, etc. friendly.
 Feel free to chat to me!

-✦ Banhammer lesbian real
+> ✦ Banhammer lesbian real

 <!--
 **ninjisy/ninjisy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.